 You can only set up an IVA with the help of licensed Insolvency Practitioners.
 These are the experts, and they’ll be there to support you in getting your agreement set up correctly so you can rest assured you’re in the best hands and you’ll get the right solution for your debt problems.

 At the start of your IVA, you’ll have your income and expenditure assessed, and you’ll be given a budget with affordable monthly payments.
 You’ll need to stick to this budget for the duration of your IVA, and every 12 months you’ll review your income and expenditure to make sure that payments are still both affordable and fair to your creditors so that they get the share they’re entitled to.

-Another of the IVA disadvantages due to this budget is that you may not be able to save money each month.
+Another disadvantage, due to this budget, is that you may not be able to save money each month.
 If you like to put a little money aside for a rainy day, you’ll likely find that instead this is assigned to your debt.

 It can affect your job

 Because an IVA is an official form of insolvency, it can have repercussions for your job.
 While not as potentially damaging as bankruptcy, it’s still worth checking the terms of your employment contract before you opt for an IVA, to make sure you won’t suddenly be left without a job.

 Your creditors are under no obligation to accept your proposal, and certain companies may be against them or may want to disagree on the share of your monthly payment.
 While most major creditors are reasonable, you shouldn’t assume that by opting for an IVA that it’s all plain sailing until you’ve got confirmation.
 It’s also possible to fail your IVA, if you don’t keep up the monthly payment plan.
 In either scenario, you’ll need a backup plan, so it’s best to make sure you make each payment and speak to your Insolvency Practitioner if you start to struggle, or you may fall into further debt.